jakrob/kubernetes/exercises/gitlab-migration-scenario.md

 ```

 Notes:
-- we cross-mount Gitlab's data, log and config directories to local directories
+- we cross-mount Gitlab's data, log and config directories on docker with local directories
 - Gitlab needs a domain name and *.localtest.me resolves to 127.0.0.1 which we'll use, hence the --hostname setting

 Wait 3-4 minutes until Gitlab components are up - you can observe the status with